 For example, these very words are translated into other languages– not because we have paid anyone– but because they are in full resonance with the ecological passion of others who, resonating with our mission and vision, have offered their linguistic and programming expertise to make this happen.

-We strive to pursue methods and concepts that transcend notions of how men and women, young and old, eastern and western, and everyone in between, should work and be.
+We strive to include men and women, young and old, rich and poor… and everyone in between.

 Not a “Sustainability” Technology